top of page

 • How/why suicide occurs, including in individuals who were “the last one you’d expect”

-• The relationship between suicide and the COVID-19 pandemic, quarantine, and isolation (or unemployment, bullying, divorce, or other serious life stressors)
+• The relationship between suicide and serious life stressors, such as unemployment, bullying, divorce, or loneliness

 • The natural fears and questions following the suicide of a young person, including the possibility of contagion